Nawalpur District

-Formally Nawalpur District was part of Nawalparasi District, which split into two districts Nawalpur District and Parasi District after the state's reconstruction of administrative divisions as of 20 September 2015.
+Nawalpur District and Parasi District were formerly a single district, Nawalparasi District, until a reorganization effective 20 September 2015.

 The total area of Nawalpur District is 1331.16 km2 and total population of this district as of 2011 Nepal census is 310864 individuals.

 History

 During Rana regime, Nawalpur district was a sub-district of Chitwan District then it established separately and again merged with a small portion (Parasi) of Butwal District and established Nawalparasi District.
 In 2015 again Nawalpur District was again separately reestablished.

 Divisions

-The district is divided into 8 local level body in which 4 are urban municipality and 4 are rural municipality.
+The district is divided into four urban municipalities and four rural municipalities.